 - 1 scrap piece of 1 x 3 (approximately 16″ long)

-- 4 decorative hooks – I bought these!
+- 4 decorative hooks – the ones I bought are no longer sold, but these hooks would be great!

 - Miter Saw